Seán Mór Ó Dubhagáin: His work

 At least three other poems by him are extant, amounting to several hundreds of verses.

 He also composed several rules for determining moveable feasts.

-He was the teacher of Adhamh Ó Cianáin, who composed Leabhar Adhamh Ó Cianáin, in or about the 1340s. Ó Cianáin stated that he wrote it by and for himself, and out of a book of his teacher.
+He was the teacher of Adhamh Ó Cianáin; Ó Cianáin composed Leabhar Adhamh Ó Cianáin in or about the 1340s and stated that he wrote it by and for himself, and out of a book of his teacher.

+The Annals of Ulster describe him as being aird senchaid na hÉireann (‘chief historian of Ireland’).

 Death and place of burial

-Ó Dubhagáin made a pilgrimage to St. Columba’s tomb and lived the rest of his life at a monastery on Loughrea, although other sources state he died at the monastery of Boyle in County Roscommon.
+Ó Dubhagáin made a pilgrimage to St. Columba’s tomb and lived the rest of his life at the priory of St John the Baptist on Loughrea; however other sources state he died at the monastery of Boyle in County Roscommon.

 Others of the Name

 The surname is generally now rendered Dugan.
 Notables of the name include: